 When setting up and designing Defined Benefit Plans, actuaries specify the benefit structure in the Plan document.
 They take into account employee demographics, such that annual contributions meet the objectives of the employer.

-Actuaries for Defined Benefit Plan also assist the employer in following laws and regulations regarding pension plans.
+Actuaries for Defined Benefit Plans also assist the employer in following laws and regulations regarding pension plans.
 This includes the timely certification of minimum contributions and the funded status.
 Compliance also involves time-sensitive government filings and participant notices.

 In general, Defined Benefit Plan actuaries have earned the Enrolled Actuary designation.
 This designation permits actuaries to certify figures related to Defined Benefit Plans.